 The Resolution Process for Academic Dishonesty

 - The instructor conducting the course may notify the student verbally or in written form that the student is suspected of academic dishonesty and offer an appropriate resolution or academic consequence.

 - If the matter is not resolved with the instructor, the student has the option of scheduling a meeting with the appropriate school chair.
 The school chair will review the matter and offer an appropriate resolution or academic consequence.

-- If the student is not satisfied with the decision made by the School Chair, the student may request a meeting the appropriate Associate Vice President for review and/or resolution.
+- If the student is not satisfied with the decision made by the School Chair, the student may request a meeting with the appropriate Associate Vice President for review and/or resolution.
 This ends the formal process for resolving grade disputes and academic dishonesty.
-The student may request an administrative review to the Vice President of Academic Affairs and/or the Senior Vice President of Enrollment/Student Development.
+The student may request an administrative review to the Vice President of Academic Affairs and/or the Executive Vice President and Chief Operating Officer.
 The student must submit a written request and explain the reason for the administrative review.
 The Vice Presidents may uphold and decision of the Associate Vice President or make an alternate decision.
 The student will be notified of the decision in writing, in person or by telephone.

 Student's Grade Pending Appeal Decision

 Until a decision is rendered, the student's grade for the exam, assignment or project in question may be placed on hold pending an appeal decision.
 If a decision has not been made by the end of the semester in which the incident occurred, a grade of "Incomplete" may be assigned until the matter is resolved.
 If the student is found in violation of any form of academic dishonesty, the exam, assignment or project will be graded and an appropriate grade will be assigned by the instructor.
 The instructor is authorized to issue an "F" failing grade for course in question.
 Additional discipline sanctions may also be administered by the College Judicial Affairs Office.